 No. The last point at which you can make changes to your application is when you are matched up with the scholarship(s) for which your previous answers indicated you are eligible.

-You will be notified via letter or e-mail at the end of April regarding your application status.
+You will be notified via letter or e-mail by May 1 regarding your application status.

 Scholarship awards are paid directly to the academic institution by the end of July.